Skip to main content

 Services as a User?

-Most users are familiar with the system-wide services managed by the init-system; think your packaged Docker daemon or the PulseAudio server.
-Regular services on Nitrux are usually found at ‘/etc/init.d‘ and managed with root privileges.
-These services have one thing in common: once enabled, they start and stop with the system boot and shut down according to their runlevel.
+Most users are familiar with the system-wide services managed by the init-system; think of your packaged Docker daemon or the PulseAudio server.
+Regular services on Nitrux are usually located in /etc/init.d and run with root privileges.
+These services have one thing in common: once enabled, they start and stop with the system boot and shut down, depending on their runlevel.

 But a “service” can be made for and entirely controlled by regular unprivileged users.
-We can achieve this by using a set of already standardized paths not specific to any init-system called the XDG Autostart Specification.
+We can achieve this by using a set of standardized paths, not specific to any init system, called the XDG Autostart Specification.

 What is XDG Autostart?